There's Something About Miriam: Production and filming

 Brighter Pictures managing director Gavin Hay said "they had made a point of never referring to Miriam as a woman when getting the men to take part."

 Rivera said "Several of them wondered about me in the first few days.
 But as the series unfolded, I really thought that we got to like and know each other as friends and had a lot of fun."
 In response to allegations that she revealed her big secret by lifting up her skirt she was quoted as saying "I would never lift my skirt up on national TV.
 My mother brought me up very well."
 On the version that aired, Rivera chose Rooke as the winner and then said in front of the assembled contestants:

+Miriam's childhood friend suspects this quote was scripted.

 Rooke initially accepted the prize money and the trip with Rivera on camera.
 Rooke later rejected the prize prior to airing and joined the other contestants in a lawsuit that sought to prevent the airing of the show.

 Litigation and release

 Following the completion of the show, it was scheduled to air in November 2003, but a lawsuit by the contestants delayed the airing.
 They alleged conspiracy to commit sexual assault, defamation, breach of contract, and personal injury in the form of psychological and emotional damage.

 After the men settled for an undisclosed amount, the show premiered 22 February, and the sixth and final episode aired 24 March 2004.

-The show was aired in Australia by Network Ten in May 2004, in Poland by TVN in January 2005, and in Argentina in 2005 on América TV.
+The show was aired in Australia by Network Ten in May 2004, in Lithuania by TV3 in December 2004, in Poland by TVN in January 2005, and in Argentina in 2005 on América TV.
 The show was picked up by Fox Reality for airing in the United States in April 2006, and was aired in October 2007.